gchehab/letsencrypt_fortigate/README.md

 - Integrate own certificate generation logic
 - Add logs on all operations and alert for certificates to expire
 - Document the minimum set of API roles needed to run

+DISCLAIMER:
+NOT READY FOR PRODUCTION USE - For now just a proof of concept